sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-evk.md

     *PointPerfect Configuration Menu*

+    !!! note
+        It is important that you set your Geographic Region correctly, via the menu or web config page, as this determines both the IP correction distribution topic and the L-Band frequency (on L-Band-capable products).

 6. Click **Save Configuration**.
 The device will record all settings in a few seconds.
 Then press **Exit and Reset**.
 The unit will now reboot.

     ![Saving and All Saved notifications](<img/WiFi Config/SparkFun RTK WiFi Config - Save Steps.png>)